15 Women With Beards Who Are Breaking Beauty Norms

 Annalisa Hackleman

 Annalisa Hackleman is also a victim of PCOS.
 This polycystic ovary syndrome helps a woman grow facial hair like a man.
-She underwent some laser treatment to reduce her beard but it didn’t work.
+She underwent some laser treatment to reduce her beard, but it didn’t work.

 8. Nova Galaxia